 Your Comfort Comes First

 It’s not news to us that people are sometimes nervous about trips to the dentist or having their mouth worked on.
 Surgery can also be a point of anxiety for many.
-At Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio we make your comfort our first priority.
+At Rekos & Border Oral Surgery we make your comfort our first priority.
 We have gone to great lengths to ensure that from the moment you walk into our office you are treated with kind and professional care that will leave you feeling confident.

 We offer conscious sedation to ensure that any lingering anxiety melts away before the procedure begins.
 For less invasive procedures we have the option of using nitrous oxide, which has a calming effect.
 If you experience anxiety at the thought of dental procedures, please let us know.
 We can go over your options and how they might affect you.